Job Title: Youth Support Workers in Charge

 Salary: £23,584 to £26,900 per annum pro rata

-Hours: 18 hours per week (including up to 4 evenings during term-time).
+Hours: 18 hours per week, 52 weeks per year (including up to 4 evenings during term-time).
 Flexible daytime hours and additional hours often available.

 Diversity: We are an inclusive employer and value a diverse workforce